Documentation index for AI agents: see /llms.txt. Markdown versions of every page are available at <path>.md or via Accept: text/markdown.

 Built-In Toolkits

 Toolkit servers use the same runtime helper.
-Toolkits that need catalogs, KV, or target databases receive those Rust-owned dependencies through data_environment.
+Toolkits that need catalogs, KV, or target databases receive those dependencies through data_environment.

 from flowai_harness import mcp